West Coast Wilderness

 A wilderness orientation program on the west coast for first-year Penn State students to University Park campus

 Vega — the brightest star in the constellation Lyra — is the second brightest star in the northern celestial hemisphere, glowing blue and white.
 It is highly likely that the VEGA Wilderness Orientation Experience will be the brightest start to your career at Penn State.
-Begin either a coastal journey of hiking along wild coastlines, camping on beaches and exploring old growth forests of the Olympic Peninsula, or choose the mountain adventure where you will hike past streams and hear birds chirping as you experience the breathtaking view of Mount Olympus—while learning about college life, forming lasting friendships, enjoying breathtaking views, and earning 2 GHA credits.
+Begin either a coastal journey of hiking along wild coastlines, camping on beaches and exploring old growth forests of the Olympic Peninsula, or choose the mountain adventure where you will hike past streams and hear birds chirping as you experience the breathtaking view of Mount Olympus—while learning about college life, forming lasting friendships, enjoying breathtaking views, and earning all 3 of your required GHA credits.

 VEGA takes place in Olympic National Park, Washington.
 Students will meet their group leaders at the Seattle-Tacoma International Airport, where they will embark on five days and five nights of a coastal or alpine mountain wilderness expedition.
 This trip culminates with a morning of sea kayaking.

 What Are the Goals of VEGA?

 VEGA is designed to provide you with the opportunity to:

 - Engage in fun, physically challenging outdoor experiences

 - Foster your personal wellness, increase your confidence, and bolster your self-esteem

 - Set goals for your first year at Penn State